Katt Williams

-Micah "Katt" Williams (born September 2, 1971) is an American stand-up comedian and actor.
-He played Money Mike in Friday After Next, was a recurring guest on Wild 'n Out, portrayed Bobby Shaw in My Wife and Kids, provided the voice of A Pimp Named Slickback in The Boondocks and Seamus in Cats & Dogs: The Revenge of Kitty Galore, and portrayed Lord Have Mercy in Norbit.
+Micah Sierra "Katt" Williams (born September 2, 1971) is an American stand-up comedian and actor.
+He played Money Mike in Friday After Next, was a recurring cast member on the first four seasons of Wild 'n Out, portrayed Bobby Shaw in My Wife and Kids, provided the voice of A Pimp Named Slickback in The Boondocks and Seamus in Cats & Dogs: The Revenge of Kitty Galore, and portrayed Lord Have Mercy in Norbit.

 Early life

 Micah Williams was born in Cincinnati, Ohio, on September 2, 1971.
 He was raised in Dayton, Ohio by Jehovah's Witness parents.
-He stated that he learned to read at three years old, and was communicating in multiple languages, including French and Creole.
+He stated that he learned to read at three years old, and was communicating in multiple languages, including French and Haitian Creole.
 During his childhood, he lived in Haiti for a year and a half on religious mission trips with his family.

 Williams emancipated himself from his parents at age 13 and moved to Florida.
 Though homeless and living in a park, he supported himself as a street vendor.
 He stated that he wanted to remain God's friend.

 Since at least 2016, Williams has stated on numerous occasions that he enlisted in the United States Marine Corps as a minor at the age of 16, attended boot camp, and was subsequently discharged when his age was discovered.
 However, in a CBS News investigation, the Marine Corps stated that there was no record of Williams having ever served in the military or attended any Marine training facilities.